subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 *Figure 44*

-We have emphasized the fact that DLNs transform the representation of images from RGB pixels to a feature space representation that also carries semantic information, such that images that are in the same category tend to have representations that cluster together in feature space.
+We have emphasized the fact that Deep Learning Networks transform the representation of images from RGB pixels to a feature space representation that also carries semantic information, such that images that are in the same category tend to have representations that cluster together in feature space.
 This property can be verified by examining the L2 nearest neighbors for an image, as shown in the RHS of Figure 44.
 This figure shows the sample image in the first column on the left side of the figure, while the images in each row correspond to images whose feature space L2 distance is closest to the sample image in that row.
 The feature space representation is obtained as the activations of the FC2 Fully Connected layer in AlexNet.
 We note the following:

 - Images whose pixel values are very different are nevertheless close to each other in feature space, thus verifying the semantic clustering property of DLNs.
 - On the other hand, relying on L2 nearest neighbors in pixel space is not a reliable way of clustering images, since it can result in images that are in different categories, as shown on the LHS of Figure 44.